Class teacher: Miss Trambitasu

 Summary of this half terms learning.

-In Spring 2 we will covering the following:
+In Summer 1 we will covering the following:

-English: This half term we will be focussing on the Narrative of real events” Florence Nightingale”.
+English: This half term we will be focussing on the Narrative ” Stand Tall”.
 The children will create their own adapted story using the class model.

-In Reading we will focusing on non- fiction where the children will explore topics such as , the Safari and Changes trough time.
-The fiction text for this half term is Amazing Grace.
+In Reading we will focusing on non- fiction where the children will explore topics such as , the Ancient Egypt, Urban living and Paris.
+The fiction text for this half term is Bill's new frock.

-Maths: We will start the term by using appropriate standard of units to estimate mass, capacity and volume.
-Children will be using rulers, scales and measuring vessels.
-We will finish the half term learning about money and time.
-The pupils will be learning different combination of coins that equal the same amount of money and solve simple problems in a practical context about telling the time.
+Maths: We will start the term by using appropriate standard of units to estimate sums of money.
+Children will be using coins and notes to add and subtract different values.
+The pupils will be learning different combination of coins that equal the same amount of money.
+We will finish the half term learning about fractions. pupils will recognise, find and write fractions in a discrete set of objects wit small denominators.

 PE: Our P.E lessons will be on Monday and Tuesday.
 All earrings must be removed and hair tied up.
-This half term we will be focussing on on Hockey and Football.
+This half term we will be focusing on on Athletics and Fundamentals.

-Music: In this unit, we ask ‘How Does Music Make a Difference to Us Every Day?’ as an entry point for the broad Social Theme of ‘Music Is a Friend, Guide and Support’.
-This is relevant to learning topics such as identity, motivation, sports, courage, comfort, feelings, psychology, values, loneliness, friendship and other topics as you, the teacher, see fit.
+Music: In this unit, we ask ‘How Does Music Connect Us with Our Planet?’ as an entry point for the broad Social Theme of ‘Music Is a Nature Lover and Guardian of the Earth’.
+This is relevant to learning topics such as nature, environment, animals, geography, biology, art, outdoor education, the Forest School, climate change, environmental justice and other topics.

-French: This term we will learn about names of fruit, names of pets and some Easter vocabulary.
+French: This term we will learn about days of the week, months of the year and spring vocabulary.

 Timetable changes for next week: